CatalinPlesu/grape.nvim/README.md

 This is a new project which aims to be a minimal wiki plugin which is very barebones and doesn't add features which a lot people doesn't use now.
 You can help by raising issues and bug fixes to help develop this project for the neovim community.

+## Commands

+### Commands for graph

+- `ShowGraph` -- Show the graph
+- `RefreshGraph` -- Regenerate the data.json for selected wiki, it still requires tab reload in browser
+- `StopServer` -- Stops the http server that serves this files

 ## Stargazers over time